 Image photography: Susanne Dietz, Lizzie Clachan, Kevo Thompson, Anna Gordon

-Original conception and development: Shunt collective
+Original conception, production and development: Shunt collective

 Original cast (and co-devisers): Nigel Barrett | Serena Bobowski | Gemma Brockis | Callum P Crouch | Hannah Ringham | Paul Mari | Silvia Mercuriali | Layla Rosa

 Joined by: Simon Kane | Geneva Foster Gluck | Helen Hunter | Amber Rose Sealey | David Rosenberg

 And various men in the role of the railwayman, chiefly Tassos Stevens

 Dramaturg: Louise Mari

 Visual design: Lizzie Clachan

 Sound design and composition: Ben and Max Ringham | Andrew Rutland